 Shopmobility is identified as a useful and good service within workshops over the foot streets and counter-terrorism, but is clearly not viewed as an option for all.
 For a number of residents, it has been used as an introduction to mobility scooters and power chairs before buying one.
 Limitations to the service have been highlighted throughout the engagement.
 Its location in Piccadilly multi-storey puts some off using it, while the cost and opening times are also highlighted as barriers to use for many.
+One user has identified an issue that doors to reach the lifts in the car park are not automatic, so present a difficulties if also operating a mobility aid.

-One participant commented that hiring one 'where I park' would be useful, with others highlighting the hubs in Amsterdam and London.
+One participant commented that hiring a mobility aid 'where I park' would be useful, with others highlightied the hubs in Amsterdam and London.
+The independent review has suggested that 'parking hubs' could be created and if this suggestion comes to fruition, mobility scooter/ wheelchair hire at these points could be considered.
 Previous engagement has highlighted the need for more concerted marketing of Shopmobility to residents, with a more effective web presence a key priority.
 The pandemic interrupted this work.